 Take away the hassle of choosing multiple A-level courses by consolidating all your requirements under one umbrella course.
 Also, depending on the final grade achieved, learners can earn up to 144 UCAS points upon completion of this course.

-Every A2HE course also includes units covering key skills that learners will find most useful when they continue into higher education.
+Every Access to Higher Education Diploma also includes units covering key skills that learners will find most useful when they continue into higher education.
 These units are designed to prepare students and equip them with the knowledge needed for studying at a degree level.
 What's more, we're here to help you every step of the way!

 What you'll learn